Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning

 \subsection{Abstract}

-Federated Learning is the current state of the art in supporting secure multi-party ML: data is maintained on the owner's device and is aggregated through a secure protocol~\cite{Bonawitz:2017}.
-However, this process assumes a trusted centralized infrastructure for coordination and clients must trust that the central service does not maliciously omit client contributions or use the byproducts of client data.
+Federated Learning is the current state of the art in supporting secure multi-party machine learning (ML): data is maintained on the owner's device and the updates to the model are aggregated through a secure protocol~\cite{Bonawitz:2017}.
+However, this process assumes a trusted centralized infrastructure for coordination, and clients must trust that the central service does not use the byproducts of client data.
+In addition to this, a group of malicious clients could also harm the performance of the model by carrying out a poisoning attack.~\cite{Huang:2011}

-As a response, we propose Biscotti: a fully decentralized P2P approach to multi-party ML, which uses blockchain and crypto primitives to coordinate a privacy-preserving ML process between peering clients.
+As a response, we propose Biscotti: a fully decentralized peer to peer (P2P) approach to multi-party ML, which uses blockchain and cryptographic primitives to coordinate a privacy-preserving ML process between peering clients.
 Our evaluation demonstrates that Biscotti is scalable, fault tolerant, and defends against known attacks.
-For example, Biscotti is able to protect the performance of the global model at scale even when 45\% of adversaries are trying to poison the model~\cite{Huang:2011}.
+For example, Biscotti is able to protect the privacy of an individual client's update and the performance of the global model at scale when 30\% of adversaries are trying to poison the model~\cite{Huang:2011}.